 The intensity of foot pain often varies, with some pain occurring as mild pain or other types of pain turning into severe pain.

-Sometimes, pain occurs at certain times of day.
+Sometimes, pain occurs at certain times of the day.
 Instances exist where people only feel foot pain during certain times of the day, such as in the morning or in the evening.

 In other cases, however, the often throbbing pain doesn’t have anything to do with lacerations, bruises or cuts on the feet.

 How throbbing pain in the foot feels

-Most people describe throbbing pain as pain that comes from inside their body part—in this case, the foot.
+Most people describe the throbbing pain as pain that comes from inside their body part—in this case, the foot.

 The pain swelters throughout their foot and feels as if it’s prodding certain nerves and tissue within the foot.

 Localized foot pain may occur at the top of the foot only, but it’s also known to occur in the bottom of the foot, the heel, within the toes and in the ankles.

 Sometimes, this foot pain develops from a one-time injury.
 Most cases of throbbing pain indicate something more serious than a one-time injury.